GauSim/nestjs-typeorm/blog/text.md

 Some more win's:
 - seperation to apply domain driven design principles
-- performance, you can optimize things much easier
+- performance, optimize queries much easier
 - evolution, versioning - different responses with the same persistence
 - testabillity - mocking things
 ... and a lot more